 Reality Hunger is a strange, thought-provoking book.
-It comprises several-hundred unattributed quotations, some by the author, some straight lifts, some amended by him.
-The quotations are given attributions at the end of the book for legal reasons, but Shields urges the reader not to read them.
+It comprises several-hundred unattributed quotes, some of them are straight lifts, some are by the author himself, and some have been amended by him.
+(I say unattributed quotes, although, for legal reasons, a list of citations is included at the end of the book—but Shields urges the reader not to refer to them.)

-Shields’s central argument in his ‘manifesto’ is that people are crying out for more reality from the arts.
-As someone who much prefers reading non-fiction to fiction, I found myself nodding in violent agreement many times throughout this book.
+Shields’s central argument in this ‘manifesto’ is that people are crying out for more reality from the arts.
+As someone who much prefers reading factual writing to fiction, I found myself nodding in violent agreement many times throughout the book.